fohr/blossom-testproject/README.md

 1. Clone this repository.
 2. Install Node.js ([http://nodejs.org](http://nodejs.org)).
 You'll want version `0.6.x` (where 'x' is any number).
-3. From within the `blossom-testproject` directory, do `npm install blossom`.
+3. From within the `blossom-testproject` directory, do `npm install`.

 With those three steps done, from within the `blossom-testproject` directory,
 do: `node projectfile.js`.